Organize your stay Netherlands

 Driver's license Driver's license Netherlands

-It is possible to rent a vehicle with a valid license.
+You can rent a vehicle with a valid driving license.

 Health Health Netherlands

 No particular risk for the country.
-The only danger for French tourists is the THC concentration of cannabis which has already surprised many.
-The medical system is curative and not preventive, here the notion of emergency is not the same as in France.
-Find out more before calling for help, the bill could be high!
+The only danger for French tourists is the THC concentration of cannabis, which has already taken many by surprise.
+The medical system is curative, not preventive, and here the notion of emergency is not the same as in France.
+Make sure you know what you're dealing with before you call the emergency services - the bill could be high!

 Security Security Netherlands

-The country is generally known for its safety.
-Some areas of the big cities may be a little more tense, but there are no lawless areas in the Netherlands.
+The country is generally renowned for its safety.
+Some neighborhoods in large cities can be a little tense, but there are no lawless areas in the Netherlands.

 Time difference Time difference Netherlands

-No time difference!
-Here too, the debate about the application of summer and winter time is alive.
+No time difference with France.
+Here too, the debate surrounding the application of summer and winter time is alive and kicking.

 Spoken languages Spoken languages Netherlands